I am an Assistant Professor of Political Science at the University of South Carolina and received my PhD from Stony Brook University in 2019.

 Broadly speaking, I study political behavior in American politics.
 My research has looked at

-how political beliefs shape how people react to political messaging and the political environment, examining how
+how political beliefs shape people's reactions to political messaging and the political environment—examining how

 partisanship influences the effectiveness of